 See Communication and Training summary above.
-Our compliance and ethics program and related policies are communicated to all our employees, including our eight Executive Officers as well as to all eleven Directors on our Board of Directors.
+Our compliance and ethics program and related policies are communicated to all our employees, including our eight Executive Officers as well as to all eleven Board members.
 Training in anticorruption and anti-bribery is included in this communication.

-Monitoring and Grievance Mechanisms
+Monitoring and Grievance Mechanisms •

 We periodically conduct audits to ensure compliance with policies, procedures, laws, and regulations, including those related to anti-corruption and anti-bribery.
 Employees and contractors who observe or become aware of possible improper conduct are encouraged to report their concerns to their direct supervisors, another manager, Human Resources, or the Legal Department.
 Alternatively, suspected misconduct can be reported via Westlake's confidential, 24-hour multilingual reporting system, EthicsPoint.
 It is operated by a third-party company specializing in workplace incident reporting for multi-national companies.
-Westlake does not tolerate retaliation against anyone https://investors.westlake.com/governance/governance-documents/default.aspx who reports a concern.
+Westlake does not tolerate retaliation against anyone who reports a concern.